aniass/sentiment-app/README.md

 **Running the app:**

+To run this app install locally packages:

+    pip install -r requirements.txt

-To run this app download the project files to your system, then go to the folder/directory where these files reside and run the script:
+Next download the project files to your system, then go to the folder/directory where these files reside and run the script:

     app.py